 Experienced St. Louis Medical Malpractice Attorneys

 When physicians, nurses, and other medical professionals fail to uphold the standard of care, patients get hurt.
 Many of these injuries have long-term consequences that can alter a person’s life forever.
-If you believe you sustained injuries due to the negligent or substandard care of a medical professional, you have a right to pursue compensation.
+If you believe you sustained injuries due to a medical professional’s negligent or substandard care, you have a right to pursue compensation.

 At The Simon Law Firm, P.C., our St. Louis medical malpractice attorneys recognize that the consequences of a medical mistake can cause a vast amount of hardship for our clients and their families.
 That is why we dedicate countless hours to reviewing medical records, researching literature, and speaking with medical experts about potential claims.
 You should not have to suffer in silence.
 Let us be your legal advocate and ensure your voice is heard and justice is served.